| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 electric generation, animal agriculture, and transport (none of which

-technology to handle changes underway.
-And those in the middle and upper classes, who've benefited
+handle changes already underway.
+And those in the middle and upper

 Delay means locking in stronger impacts,

-pushing too far, we at least have the chance at several thousand years
+stop ourselves from pushing too far, we at least have the chance at

 one isn't the same as the other.
 Consider (analogy: not perfect but not